What is Breathwork?

 As time went on, I began exploring different styles of breathwork.
 During the most tender & difficult years of my life, I began attending women’s breathwork circles.

-What I found in these groups was permission to completely and fully unmask, emotionally.
-The breathwork technique had an ability to call forward trapped, stagnant or lost emotions, and the container of the group provided a powerful kind of holding.
-I emerged from the groups feeling strong, close to myself, with clarity & direction.
+What I found in these groups was permission to completely and fully unmask.
+The breathwork had an ability to call forward trapped, stagnant or lost emotions; the container of the group provided a powerful kind of holding.
+I emerged from groups feeling strong, close to myself, with clarity & direction.

-As someone who had travelled twice to South America for work with plant medicines, I saw the way the breathwork could be a kind of ceremony,
+I had travelled twice to South America for work with plant medicines, and I immediately saw the way the breathwork could be a kind of ceremony,

 I loved the role that music, scent, touch, deep listening and community played in the modality.